Last updated: 01 August 2018

 - If we purchase a database of contacts from a commercial sample provider.
 We might do this so we can call people to take part in a survey by phone.
 Again, contact details will only be provided to us where there is a lawful basis for doing so.

-- Your telephone number may have been randomly generated or your address taken from publically available sources.
+- Your telephone number may have been randomly generated or your address taken from publicly available sources.
 In these situations, we don’t hold any personal data about you or anyone in your household.

 How we use your data